SystemsApproach/security/infra.rst

 make this claim with the information that it received from AS2, because AS2 is the target given by AS1.
-An attempt to create a signed path <AS3,AS1> could be detected as invalid, because the signed statement from AS1 includes that its target was AS2, not AS3.
+An attempt to create a signed path <AS3,AS1> could be detected as invalid, because the signed statement from AS1 indicates that its target was AS2, not AS3.

 Thus, when a valid signed announcement is received, the receiver is